sirajul-9/ReionYugaPy/README.md

 # ReionYugaPy

-This repository contains a Python wrapper for the C code, ReionYuga.
-The original code is located at https://github.com/rajeshmondal18/ReionYuga.
+This repository contains a Python wrapper for the C code, ReionYuga (https://github.com/rajeshmondal18/ReionYuga).

 For running this code, the outputs of N-body code (https://github.com/rajeshmondal18/N-body) and Friends-of-Friend Halo Finder(https://github.com/rajeshmondal18/FoF-Halo-finder) are needed.